gavinln/scikit-vm/doc/data_science_flash_cards.md

 Within Sum of squares is generally used to explain the homogeneity within a cluster.
 If you plot WSS for a range of number of clusters, you will get the plot shown below.
 The Graph is generally known as Elbow Curve.

 Red circled point in above graph i.e. Number of Cluster =6 is the point after which you don’t see any decrement in WSS.
-This point is known as bending point and taken as K in K — Means.This is the widely used approach but few data scientists also use Hierarchical clustering first to create dendograms and identify the distinct groups from there.
+This point is known as bending point and taken as K in K — Means.
+This is the widely used approach but few data scientists also use Hierarchical clustering first to create dendrograms and identify the distinct groups from there.

 21. What is deep learning?